nervosnetwork/rfcs/rfcs/0000-client-block-filter/0000-client-block-filter.md

 Full nodes MAY opt to support this RFC, such nodes SHOULD treat the filters as an additional index of the blockchain.
 For each new block that is connected to the main chain, nodes SHOULD generate filters and persist them.
 Nodes that are missing filters and are already synced with the blockchain SHOULD reindex the chain upon start-up, constructing filters for each block from genesis to the current tip.

 Nodes SHOULD NOT generate filters dynamically on request, as malicious peers may be able to perform DoS attacks by requesting small filters derived from large blocks.
-This would require an asymmetical amount of I/O on the node to compute and serve.
+This would require an asymmetrical amount of I/O on the node to compute and serve.

 Nodes MAY prune block data after generating and storing all filters for a block.